knmnyn/ethics-website/docs/roles/instructors.md

 **Relevant Resources:**

 * *Sample Syllabi*: Find ready-made course outlines that weave ethics into NLP modules.
-* *Lecture Slides*: Download editable slide decks on topics like fairness, bias, and privacy.
+* *Lecture Presentation Slides*: Download editable slide decks on topics like fairness, bias, and privacy.
 * *Assignment Templates*: Use our assignments and reflection prompts to challenge students to think critically about ethical issues.

 ## 2. Stay Informed About Emerging Ethical Challenges